 If your coconut oil or coconut butter is in liquid form, refrigerate them until solid again.
 If you use melted ingredients and combine them with the other ingredients, it won’t combine well and the oil will separate and be a mess.

 If that does happen, it’s not the end of the world.
 You won’t have to throw it away.
 There are instructions in the recipe on how to handle that.

 If you’ve tried other healthy coconut oil-based fudges, then you know they can have a weird texture.
-But not this one!
+But not this vegan chocolate fudge recipe!

 These are a little chewy and ever-so-slightly caramel-like.
 I actually prefer this fudge over the chocolate chip based one I linked to above!